Wednesday’s analyst upgrades and downgrades

 "NexJ is an established, stable, and growing provider of scalable, integrated CRM [Customer Relationship Management] systems," said Mr. Abernethy.
 "NexJ initially chose to target its CRM solutions toward the global wealth management and private banking industry (total addressable market (TAM) of over $800-million).
 The company has demonstrated success and scalability with over 20 leading wealth management and financial services companies deploying tens of thousands of users."

-Through its recent expansion, Mr. Abernethy said NexJ is starting to enjoy traction in adjacent markets, including Corporate and Commercial Banking and Capital Markets as well as Insiurance.
+Through its recent expansion, Mr. Abernethy said NexJ is starting to enjoy traction in adjacent markets, including Corporate and Commercial Banking and Capital Markets as well as Insurance.
 He feels its "broader" focus has opened up a greater TAM.

 "The Company has recently won several new customers in these segments and we believe that this expanded scope will become an important revenue driver in the next few years," he said.